FarronF/limerick-council-meetings/meetings/2023/01/16-Monthly Meeting of the Metropolitan District of Limerick/Draft Minutes - Monthly Meeting of the Metropolitan District of Limerick -12th December 2022.md

 highlighted the importance of gritting across the Metropolitan District area where possible and

 especially including around schools, the O’Connell Street and city centre area.
-They also queried--- 2
+They also queried
+---
+2

 whether footpaths could also be gritted to facilitate pedestrians.